thomasjngo/Citi-Bike-Analysis/README.md

 ![Line Graph](Resources/linegraph.PNG)

 # Bikes Likely to be Repaired ##
-The dataset was then sorted by total distance traveled for the year and then filtered to show the bikes that have been used for 3km or more.
+The dataset was filtered to show the bikes that have been used more.
 These are most likely to need repair in the future.
-Most bikes traveled 1.5km or less.

 ![Bike Repair](Resources/bikerepair.PNG)

+## Conclusion ##
+People are most likely to rent bikes during the summer months possibly due to the increasing heat and the desire to minimize travel time.
+The rentals are up overall in 2020 compared to 2015, but more can be done to capitalize on converting the non-subscribers into paying for the service long term.
+Additionally, there seems to be little impact on rentals from the COVID-19 pandemic suggesting that business will hold strong in the future.